vektorious/mbac/ROADMAP.md

 #### Milestone: Build first version of a lighting chamber with camera
 Having a proper lighting chamber is very important for picture quality.

-- Design a lid with slot for camera
+- Design a lid with slot for camera [issue #2](https://github.com/vektorious/mbac/issues/2)
 - Design a main body for dark field lighting a plate.
-Inspired by "A bucket of light" from John S. Parkinson [(2007)](http://chemotaxis.biology.utah.edu/Parkinson_Lab/publications/PDFs/Parkinson,%202007b.pdf)
+Inspired by "A bucket of light" from John S. Parkinson [(2007)](http://chemotaxis.biology.utah.edu/Parkinson_Lab/publications/PDFs/Parkinson,%202007b.pdf) [issue #1](https://github.com/vektorious/mbac/issues/1)
-- Test the setup, create a time-lapse video and put it on YouTube
+- Test the setup, create a time-lapse video and put it on YouTube [issue #3](https://github.com/vektorious/mbac/issues/3)

 #### Milestone: Release of first software version
 This should be a simple first version of the software without GUI or anything like that.
 It should be able to analyse at least two parameters from the pictures: migration area and migration speed over time.